The most common misconception in the fitness space is that doing more = more results – this couldn’t be further from the truth.

 Long story short, we can achieve amazing results for a lifetime when we apply science to our programming instead of just throwing shit against the wall and hoping something sticks.

-Most that are competitive in CrossFit spend MORE TIME on higher-skill, higher stress modalities when in reality they’d be better served on other areas such as single-joint strength work.
+Reason being, most that are competitive in CF spend MORE TIME on higher-skill, higher stress modalities when in reality they’d be better served on other areas such as single-joint strength work.

 In fact, once skills are in place, there should be LESS time spent on developing them and maintaining them will come from improving motor patterns, muscular imbalances, not to mention spending time developing the systems that support these scenarios.